Bachelor of General Studies Curriculum

 Students are advised not to make a firm decision with respect to the B.G.S. degree before the end of the freshman year.
 During the freshman year, and probably during the sophomore year, students should consider following one of the curricula leading to a departmental baccalaureate degree, deviating from the departmental requirements only where it appears educationally advisable to do so.

-It is very important that the student working toward the B.G.S. "look ahead" to see in which departments he or she wishes to accumulate the required 45 credits in upper-division courses (those numbered 300 and above).
+It is very important that the student working toward the B.G.S. "look ahead" to see in which departments they wish to accumulate the required 45 credits in upper-division courses (those numbered 300 and above).
 Many upper-division courses have prerequisites that must be completed during the early semesters of the student's undergraduate career.
-If planning is delayed, it may be that some courses will be "unavailable" because the student has not taken the prerequisites.
+If planning is delayed, it may be that some courses will be unavailable to the student because they have not taken the prerequisites.